 - The existence of any ganja, rolling papers, pipes, roach clips, bowls, water pipes, bongs or other smoking paraphernalia in your vehicle or on your body

 - The manner in which you were driving;

 - Any admissions to the police who were investigating you;

 - The way you looked such as your eyes, face, manner of dress;

-The Field Sobriety Tests used in DUI ALCOHOL arrests are one way the police try to determine if you are Driving Under the Influence of Marijuana.
+- The National Highway and Traffic Administration Field Sobriety Tests used in DUI ALCOHOL cases/arrests are one way the police try to determine if you are Driving or Operating a motor vehicle while Under the Influence of Marijuana.
 Now keep in mind that Field Sobriety Tests were designed to show Alcohol Impairment.
 There has never been a Field Sobriety Test that has been studied and later implemented in a police investigation of anyone under the influence of Marijuana.

-Some things that the officer who pulled you over might look for in deciding whether to arrest someone for driving under the influence of marijuana are:
+- Some things that the officer who pulled you over looks at to determine if someone should be arrested for driving under the influence of marijuana are:

-- any smell of marijuana coming from you or the car;
+- any smell of marijuana emitting from you or the car;

 - slow or slurred speech and reaction time;